 As an educator, you’re part of numerous aspects of your student’s development.
-It’s a big job at times it can seem overwhelming.
+It’s a big job, and at times it can seem overwhelming.
 Focusing on your strengths as an individual and as an educator is often comfortable and safe.

 This is okay.
-It’s great actually!
-We should all lean into our strengths in our professional and personal lives – sharing your passions and interests with our students.
-But, we shouldn’t shy away from our weaknesses – perceived, realistic or otherwise!
-I’m here to tell you, you don’t have to be an athlete or a Phys Ed specialist to inspire a love of movement in your students!
-I can confirm that, from my own personal experience.
+Actually, it’s great!
+We should all lean into our strengths in our professional and personal lives – share your passions and interests with your students.
+But, we shouldn’t shy away from our weaknesses – perceived, realistic or otherwise.
+I’m here to tell you from my own personal experience that you don’t have to be an athlete or a Physical Education specialist to inspire a love of movement in your students!

 I was never the talented, coordinated, sporty kid.
 I was clumsy and awkward.
 I have entire photo albums to prove it.
-To this day, members of my family reminder me about the time I missed a wide-open net at a soccer game while everyone was there watching.
-I was mortified at the time but I can laugh about it now.
+To this day, members of my family remind me about the time I missed a wide-open net at a soccer game while everyone was there watching.
+I was mortified at the time, but I can laugh about it now.

 If it had been up to me, I probably would have spent my childhood in my room, nose buried in a book.
-Regardless, here I stand: an active adult working in the health and wellness world.
-Encouraging people to move!
-Working with teachers and school administrators to create movement-positive cultures within their schools!
-Teaching Yoga!
+Regardless, here I stand: an active adult working in the health and wellness world, encouraging people to move!
+I’m working with teachers and school administrators to create movement-positive cultures within their schools!
+I’m teaching yoga!

-Here are my top five tips to help instill a love of movement and physical activity in your students:
+Here are my top five tips to help inspire a love of movement and physical activity in your students: